wallandall/vue-todo/README.md

 # todo

 This application is a basic demonstration of the Vue framework through the implementation of a ToDo application.
-An example of this application can be found here: [vue-todo.christopherwall.online](vue-todo.christopherwall.online)
+An example of this application can be found here: [https://vue-todo.christopherwall.online/](https://vue-todo.christopherwall.online/)

 ## Project setup